gja-ledesma/landing-page/README.md

 # landing-page
 The second project task in The Odin Project.
+Visit [this]() webpage to see output.